encelo/nCine_14Years_Presentation/slides.md

 </div>

 <div class="absolute left-3/4 top-1/5" style="rotate: 25deg;font-size: small;">
-⚠️ GitHub links don't work as the<br/> code has not been pushed yet. ⚠️
+⚠️ GitHub links don't work as the<br/> code has not been merged yet. ⚠️
 </div>

 ---